yugabyte/yugabyte-db/docs/content/preview/integrations/rabbitmq.md

     }
     ```

-1. Create a configuration file "CmdLineOpts.java" in the "src" folder, where you can store the connection properties to connect to YugabyteDB.
+1. Create a configuration file `CmdLineOpts.java` in the `src` folder, where you can store the connection properties to connect to YugabyteDB.
 Add the following code to it.
-Set the "streamId" to the stream ID generated in step 1 :
+Set the "streamId" to the stream ID generated in step 1:

     ```java